 - 2 lemons, cut into 8 wedges

-- In a medium bowl, mix together the flour, eggs and milk until there are no lumps left.
+- In a medium bowl, whisk together the flour, eggs and milk until there are no lumps left.
 It will be a thin batter.

-- Heat a non-stick pan over medium-high heat.
-When it's hot, pour in 1/4 cup of batter, then use the cup or a spoon to gently spread the batter out in a circular motion to about 20cm (8 inches)
+- Heat a non-stick pan over medium to medium-high heat.
+When it's hot, ladle or pour in ¼ cup of batter, then use the cup or a spoon to gently spread the batter out in a circular motion to about 20cm (8 inches)

-- Cook for 1 1/2 to 2 minutes or until the underneath is golden, then flip.
+- Cook for 1 ½ to 2 minutes or until the underside is golden, then flip.
 Cook on the other side for another 30-60 seconds until there is golden dots all over.

 - To serve, squeeze lemon juice all over one side then sprinkle over a little sugar (to taste).
 Roll or fold the pancake up and eat with a spoon or knife and fork.